Link to a published Document

 The purpose of this feature is to provide a simple way to link to and reference published documents from other services, such as an intranet or via email.
 Instead of instructing the user to "Go to the AM System and search for Document #1083," you can now provide a link that takes the user directly to the specified document.

-Note: This feature should not be confused with the Public link function, which allows a document to be shared with a recipient who does not have a user account in the system.
+Note: The feature Link to this document should not be mistaken with the Public link function, which allows a document to be shared with a recipient who does not have a user account in the system.

 How to Copy a Link